cobwebos/docs/articles/hdinsight-get-started-21.md

 	There are several tabs on the top.
 The default tab is *Hive Editor*, other tabs include Jobs and Files.
 Using the dashboard, you can submit Hive queryes, check Hadoop job logs, and browse WASB files.

-> [WACOM.NOTE] Notice is the URL is *&lt;ClusterName&gt;.hdinsightservices.cn*.
+> [wacom.note] Notice is the URL is *&lt;ClusterName&gt;.azurehdinsight.net*.
 Instead of opening the dashboard from the Management portal, you can also open the dashboard from a Web browser using the URL.

 **To run an Hive query**